Thank you! Your message has been sent. We will contact you shortly.

 Contract Law

 Contract law is one of the fundamental areas of the law.
-It governs most-if-not-all of our most important relationships – from marriage, employment, real and personal property ownership, and services.
-Contract law should concern any person or business as it determines how parties to any contract will need to keep the promises being made.
+It governs most, if not all, of our most important relationships—including marriage, employment, real and personal property ownership, and services.
+Contract law should concern any person or business, as it determines how parties to any contract will need to keep the promises being made.

-Simas & Associates, Ltd. provides California contract law representation.
+Simas & Associates, Ltd., provides California contract law representation for both the private and public sectors.
 Negotiation, drafting, revising, amending, enforcing, and disputing contracts are often at the root of any dispute.
-Thus, we are focused on providing thorough and robust representation when called upon to represent a client and their contract.
+Thus, we are focused on providing thorough and robust representation when called upon to represent a client and his/her contract.

-In representing our client, we want to make sure that all interests are protected and that all foreseeable harm and liability exposure is avoided, to the fullest extent of the law.
-We are ultimately attempting to address any point in contention between parties to help avoid being sued.
-We are attempting to avoid the client having to perform when they are in a position where they do not want to perform.
-And we are attempting to avoid having to litigate a dispute due to confusion, silence, or misinterpretation.
+In representing our client, we want to make sure that all interests are protected, and that all foreseeable harm and liability exposure is avoided to the fullest extent of the law.
+We will help negotiate a breach of contract.
+Ultimately, we are attempting to address any point in contention between parties to help avoid being sued.
+We are attempting to avoid the client having to perform when they do not want to perform, and we are attempting to avoid having to litigate a dispute due to confusion, silence, or misinterpretation.

 1. The contract is always interpreted against the interests of its drafter.